mackuntu/mackuntu.github.io/_posts/2017-04-02-Creating-LaurieLabs.markdown

 How do I get a maid, that will be able to clean around the clock, and yet not having to spend ~$3000/mo?

 Of course, automation was the answer, but how?
-Computer vision / ML / Robotics were not really robust enough to the point where any comercial products were even ready to take on this ultimate AI dream.
+Computer vision / ML / Robotics were not really robust enough to the point where any commercial products were even ready to take on this ultimate AI dream.
 Or is it?